adrianhuebner/data-structures-and-algorithms/code-challanges/ll-insertions/README.md

 ## Challenge

+### Challenge for Class 5 Code Challenge

+Define a method called insert which takes any value as an argument and adds a new node with that value to the head of the list with an O(1) Time performance.
+Define a method called includes which takes any value as an argument and returns a boolean result depending on whether that value exists as a Node’s value somewhere within the list.
+Define a method called toString which takes in no arguments and returns a string representing all the values in the Linked List.

 ### Challenge for Class 6 Code Challenge

 .append(value) which adds a new node with the given value to the end of the list